longhorn-rocketry/flight-factory/README.md

 ## Writing Factory-Compliant Code

 There are many ways to write code that interfaces with Flight Factory.
-Our preferred method is using Photonic's hardware abstractions to create virtual and physical I/O that can be toggled between with a single `#define`.
+Our preferred method is using Photic's hardware abstractions to create virtual and physical I/O that can be toggled between with a single `#define`.
 Flight Factory includes its own abstractions for certain Arduino-specific objects, such as `Serial`.